NURSING HOME ABUSE LAWYERS

 Who Can I Sue For Nursing Home Abuse in Austin?

-There are several laws in place to protect your loved one if they suffer abuse at the hands of a caretaker.
+As mentioned above, there are several laws in place to protect your loved one if they suffer abuse at the hands of a caretaker.
 If anyone is witness to abuse, they’re legally bound to report it.
 Anyone charged with the care of your elderly family member who willfully or negligently causes harm can be liable.

 You might have a legitimate nursing home abuse claim against any of the following parties: